 The company is clearly on its way to achieving its strategy, but seemingly likes to take the long way.
 Even with all its resources and might, the company's innovation in the CRM industry is not impressive.
 The company lags much smaller competitors in key areas such as social CRM, mobile CRM, marketing automation, platform as a service (PaaS) and analytics.
 While Dynamics CRM 2016 is a serious step up and a competitive product, it's likely that competitors will continue to out-innovate Microsoft leaving the software giant a follower in many CRM growth areas.

 Or perhaps Microsoft will find the will to lead.
 Microsoft discovers its best innovation when seriously threatened.
 Think back to Netscape or Linux or the current threat from Google.
 Now consider CRM threats from cloud leaders such as Salesforce.com and open source pioneers such as SugarCRM.
 When seriously threatened, Microsoft shows the ability to rally the troops around a clear vision and come out on top.
 The company now shows that type of motivation for the cloud—primarily with Azure, a cloud infrastructure (IaaS) and platform as a service (PaaS) used to deliver scalable compute, storage and hosting of web applications from Microsoft data centers.
-Whether the company's traction in the cloud will carry over to CRM solutions and market share growth remains to be seen.

 CRM Software Execution